The Third Chimpanzee: The chimpanzee's closest relatives (part one)

 Evolutionary tree of the Hominoidea (emphasis on family Hominidae): after an initial separation from the main line by the Hylobatidae (gibbons) some 18 million years ago, the line of Ponginae broke away, leading to the orangutan; later, the Hominidae split into the tribes Gorillini and Hominini.
-The Hominini species include humans, chimpanzees and bonobos.
+The Hominini species include humans, chimpanzees, and bonobos.

-The title of the book refers to how similar taxonomically chimps and humans are, as their genes differ by just 1.6%, whereas chimps and gorillas differ by 2.3% (p.
+The title of the book refers to how similar taxonomically humans and the two species of chimps are, as their genes differ by just 1.6%, whereas chimps and gorillas differ by 2.3% (p.
 19).

 Thus the chimp's closest relatives are not the other apes with which it is classed, but the human (see Homininae).
 In fact, the chimpanzee-human difference is smaller than some within-species distances: e.g. even closely related birds such as the red-eyed and white-eyed vireos differ by 2.9%.
-Going by genetic differences, humans should be treated as a third species of chimpanzee (after the common chimpanzee and the bonobo).
+Going by genetic differences, humans should be treated as a third species of the genus, Pan (after the common or robust chimpanzee and the bonobo or gracile chimpanzee).
 Or possibly the chimpanzee's scientific name should be Homo troglodytes instead of Pan troglodytes.
 Diamond observes in his book that this would provide food for thought to people passing this side of the bars of a cage with the label Homo.